joseph-flinn/site/data/posts/wip-engineer-to-manager.md

 - [x] Production-like testing environment
 - [x] Decreasing the complexity of executing a cloud deploy
       + Designed and implemented new ways of deploying the server software
+- [ ] Deprecating the DevOps Team
+- [ ] Maximizing my departure to modernize process

 ## Failures